QuentinRa/intellij-ocaml/docs/Getting Started.md

 </tbody>
 </table>

 **(\*)**: only the file only structure explained above can be used by the plugin.
 For native SDKs, the plugin will create a directory matching the expected file structure in **~/.jdks/ocaml**, linking to your files (the tilde is called HOME_FOLDER which is `C:\Users\username` on Windows).
-You can create such a folder by yourself, as the interface in not available in minors IDEs.
+You can create such a folder by yourself, as the interface is not available in minors IDEs for now.

 ### 3. Pick your provider